Bike tour through Salzkammergut

 km / day avg.

 On this cycling holiday through Salzkammergut, you get to know one of Austria's most beautiful regions.
-Fran Josef I of Austria and his wife Sissi spent the hot summer months in the cooler resort of Salkammergut.
-The lakes, Wolfgangsee, Attersee and Mondsee, are just some of the many waterways you'll discover on your cycling holiday.
+Fran Josef I of Austria and his wife Sissi spent the hot summer months in the cooler resort of Salzkammergut.
+The lakes, Lake Wolfgang, Attersee and Mondsee, are just some of the many waterways you'll discover on your cycling holiday.
 Each lake is more beautiful than the next, and all of them share a wonderful mountain backdrop - you decide which spot is the best for a break and a refreshing swim.
 But it's not just the lakes, but also the picturesque villages and towns, full of history, that are great to visit too.
 Wander through the Mozart village of St. Gilgen.
 Enjoy the flair of the Imperial resort of Bad Ischl and be amazed at the internationally famous Weiße Rössl (the White Horse) at Wolfgangsee Lake.
 What would a bike tour through Salzkammergut be without culinary delicacies?
 Refuel after your day in the saddle with some local Saibling (fish) or delicious Guglhupf cake.

 - Booking code